 - Franklin Graham’s language was less fervent, but still, his special communication went out to his 2 million followers: “you might want to check it out.”

 - Greg Laurie too endorsed it, although he stipulated that he and White had differing theological views (in 2014 he stated that prosperity theology had “hijacked” the Bible, which seems drastic enough).
-I do not know how he can justify backing White’s message, given that she is a known high apostle of Prosperity.
+I do not know how he can justify backing White’s message in 2019, given that she is a known high apostle of Prosperity.

 This happened in 2019, which is disheartening when compared to roughly similar events in 2012; matters seem to have gone downhill in short order.
 In 2012, evangelicals as a bloc backed Mitt Romney for president, despite the uncomfortable fact that he was a Mormon.
 His backers included the aforementioned Franklin Graham, Jerry Falwell, Jr., and Robert Jeffress.
 (In the primaries, by the way, I was a backer of Jon Huntsman, also a Mormon; all things being equal, I do not bat an eyelash at voting for a Mormon or people of other faiths).
 But evangelical leaders in 2012 did not make the mistake of announcing, “I am politically in agreement with Romney; Romney is a Mormon; therefore, we should either accept Mormonism or – as is the real danger – tone down our negative opinions about Mormonism.”